Samirhijazi/rasa-chatbot-v2/README.md

 rasa shell
 ```

-Try to type some queries like `What time is it now?` and see the response.
+Try to type some queries like `raise your hand 40 degree for 3 seconds` and see the response.

 Have Fun!